 In the stall, she felt uncomfortable, as if someone was peeking in through the slight opening.

-Then a strange noise while in the stall, looking up to see the lock.
+Then a strange noise, she looked up to see the lock.
 It was slowly turning.
-Frozen and unsure what to do, she let it unlock and watch as the door swing open with no one on the other side.
+Frozen and unsure what to do, she let it unlock and watch as the door swing open with no one was on the other side.

 Ghost respects wine – –